tm-craggs/TaskiIt/README.md

 Contributions are encouraged and will be welcome after the first release.
 See **Wishlist** for future ideas.

 ### Pre-Release TODO
-- Add `search` command
-- Add a history table that stores transactions with the task database
-- Add `undo` command that uses history table
 - Add confirmation prompts for destructive tasks
 - Store empty dates as `NULL` , instead of empty strings
 - Add `completion_date` to task table